THE SRA REQUIRES LAW FIRMS TO PUBLISH INFORMATION ON HOW THEY CHARGE FOR A SELECT NUMBER OF SPECIFIED LEGAL SERVICES

 Our costs for this type of estate will be between £7,000 and £15,000 plus VAT.
 Please note this does not include any tax payable to HMRC, estate liabilities or any disbursements (see below).

 In some circumstances, clients opt to complete much of the estate administration themselves, relying on legal expertise in the application for the Grant only.
-We are happy to assist on a fixed fee basis in order to apply for a Grant of Probate or Grant of Letters of Administration.

 For such matters, we will:-